Today is a very exciting day, friends. Today, my very first cookbook has been released in the US ( ahhh!!!!)

 - Turn the heat down to medium and allow the pot to cool a bit.
 Then add 2-3 tablespoons of olive oil, and the onions and lemons.
 Cook, while stirring, for about 5 minutes, until the onions and lemons are soft.
 Then add the kale, and season really well with salt and pepper.
 Cook for another couple of minutes until the kale has wilted.

-- Add the reserved lemon juice, the vinegar, and the olives, cover with a tight fitting lid, and place it in the oven for 15-20 minutes.
+- Add the reserved lemon juice, the vinegar, and the olives.
+Nestle the cauliflower and garlic on top, cover with a tight fitting lid, and place it in the oven for 15-20 minutes.

 - Remove and serve over quinoa, rice, or any other grain you like.